mintindeed/getdata-012/codebook.md

 ##Description of the variables

+For each record it is provided:

+- An identifier of the subject who carried out the experiment.
+- Its activity label.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- The mean and standard deviation of time and frequency domain variables.

 subject - Subject ID
 activity - Subject's activity at the time of measurement tBodyAccMeanX - Mean of the mean value of the Body Accelerometer's time domain signals on the X axis